 If you spot anything else or have corrections on the above, please let me know!

 When I was looking at this piece in the museum, I exclaimed that it was one of these 'Bridget of Sweden' ones again.
 My husband contested as he was looking for the typical candle in Joseph's hand in the Nativity scene (our Joseph holds a staff; very common too).
 When I then started to search for pictures of other pieces on my laptop, I found a very similar chasuble cross in the Diocesan Museum of Bressanone in Italy (check out their virtual tour of the exhibition; also available in English and German!).
 This chasuble cross has instead of the scene with the Adoration of the Magi, the scene with the Flight into Egypt.
 Whilst the compositions are identical, the embroidery techniques used may differ.
 How did this piece end up in Northern Italy?
 Was it also locally made?
 This would mean that the geographical area in which identical embroideries were made in the 15th-century was much larger.
 Were embroideries produced in Lusatia/Silesia export products that were traded to Northern Italy?
 Or was the piece in Italy acquired through an antiquity dealer who perhaps sold it as an Italian embroidery?
 Kai Wenzel, the curator from the museum in Görlitz, is going to contact his colleague in Bressanone to see if they have more information on their piece.
-I'll keep you updated on this!
+Update: Unfortunately no further information could be had on the piece in Italy.

 Schellenberg, A., 1927.
 Schlesische Textilkunst auf der Ausstellung Breslau-Scheitnig 1927.
 Der Cicerone 19, 477–484.